 Highly competitive, schools in the state have a solid reputation for advancing RNs to exemplary BSN status and almost by default, helping them earn more money once their degree has been completed.
 While some facilities offer pay based on degree status, another common way for nurses to earn more money is because they are then eligible for roles that have more responsibility like those in palliative care or pediatrics and thus have more earning potential.

-With a range of salaries, stretching from about $41,000 to more than $70,000 it can be difficult to place an ADN RN on the scale and compare with a BSN RN.
-We can however see that the ADN likely earns closer to the low end of the salary scale, and probably does not progress past the median wage of $53,000, whereas a BSN RN may start at about $50,000 and progress upward depending on experience and additional degrees.
+With a range of salaries, stretching from about $41,000 to more than $70,000 it can be difficult to place an ADN prepared N on the scale and compare with a BSN prepared RN.
+We can however see that the ADN likely earns closer to the low end of the salary scale, and probably does not progress past the median wage of about $58,000, whereas a BSN prepared RN may start closer to the median and progress upward depending on experience and additional degrees.

 The state of South Dakota has a goal of reaching at least 80% of all nurses to possess a BSN degree or higher, currently, the percentage of nurses with a BSN is around 50%, which means there is still room for improvement.
 Become part of the needed 30% to earn their Bachelor's of Science in Nursing and reap the rewards of having higher credentials.
 Complex health care is a situation that South Dakota faces and is actively recruiting nurses with a BSN, these positions are paid approximately $4,000 more annually and have more rapid career advancement opportunities.

 1200 West University Avenue